Xinyi District, Taipei

-Xinyi District or Sinyi District is the seat of the Taipei City Government and Taipei City Council.
-The district includes Taipei 101, Taipei International Convention Center, Taipei World Trade Center, National Sun Yat-sen Memorial Hall and various shopping malls and entertainment venues, making it the most cosmopolitan district of Taipei.
-Xinyi District is also considered the financial district of Taipei.
+Xinyi District or Sinyi District is considered the financial district of Taipei, Taiwan.
+The district is also one of the shopping areas in Taipei, anchored by a number of department stores and malls.

-The district is a prime shopping area in Taipei, anchored by a number of department stores and malls.
-In addition, numerous high-end restaurants are located in the area.
+Xinyi District includes Taipei 101, Taipei International Convention Center, Taipei World Trade Center, Sun Yat-sen Memorial Hall and various shopping malls and entertainment venues.

 History and geography

 During Japanese rule (1895–1945), Matsuyama Village (松山庄) covered modern day Xinyi and Songshan districts.
 The village was named after Matsuyama City in Japan and formed part of Shichisei District, Taihoku Prefecture.
 Matsuyama Village was incorporated into Taihoku City (modern-day Taipei) in 1938.
 It was renamed Songshan District in 1945.

 In 1990, Songshan District was split in two as part of a citywide reorganization.
 The southern half became Xinyi District while the northern half retained its name.
 The present border of Xinyi runs along Civic Boulevard.
 Xinyi is separated from the Nangang District on the east by Fude St.; from Wenshan District in the south by Baozijiang and Poneikeng (坡內坑) Mountains; and from Daan District in the west by the Zhuangjing Tunnel (莊敬隧道), Keelung Road and Guangfu Road.
 Development of the area in the 1990s transformed Xinyi into a modern shopping district which by 2010 boasted the highest property values in Taiwan.